Home Compare DCI vs LII

 Stability

-On stability, Donaldson Company, Inc. is positioned higher in the group, while Lennox International Inc. is closer to the middle.
+Donaldson Company, Inc. sits in the stronger part of the group on stability, while Lennox International Inc. is closer to mid-pack.

 Profitability